MarxKnowswine/gns3_os10_preloaded/README.md

 - Install a DHCP server on virbr0 to assign an IP address to OOB interfaces
 - Copy a pre-built and pre-wired project with two OS 10 switches in VLT
 - (Optional) Install ansible and Dell Ansible roles (https://github.com/val3r1o/os10-startup-ansible)
-- Optional Import a configuration via a second script (https://github.com/val3r1o/os10-backup-restore) <strong> !!!!!!
-Work in progress !!!!!!</strong>
+- Optional Import a configuration via a second script (https://github.com/val3r1o/os10-backup-restore)

 # Current state
 - GNS is correctly installed, configuration and images are working as expected.
 Working on OS10 configuration import script